NVIDIA/NeMo-Framework-Launcher/README.md

 <a id="markdown-model-fine_tuning" name="model-fine_tuning"></a>

-We also provide an easy-to-use tool to help fine-tuning the trained checkpoints on SQuAD for T5 models and on XQuAD for mT5 models.
-Fine-tuning for GPT models is not supported.
+We also provide an easy-to-use tool to help fine-tuning the trained checkpoints on SQuAD for T5 and GPT models, and on XQuAD for mT5 models.

 #### 5.9.1.
 T5 Fine-tuning
 <a id="markdown-t5-fine_tuning" name="t5-fine_tuning"></a>